 Since air drying our laundry will save on energy costs, we couldn’t wait to try our MULIG drying rack.
 Even though there’s only two of us in our household, given the age of our dryer, we estimated that air drying could save us up to $125 a year, which is better off in our pockets!

-When we renovated our basement and built a brand new laundry room, it gave us the perfect space to set up the drying rack so we could lay our clothing out to dry.
+When we renovated our basement and built a brand new laundry room, it gave us the perfect space to set up a MULIG drying rack so we could lay our clothing out to dry.

 It also comes in handy for larger things like sheets, duvet covers and our KARLSTAD sofa slipcover.
 I’m not really sure why we forgot to extend the MULIG fully before snapping the picture below, but you can see it fully extended above!